CotordoGames/Xsplice-Mark-II/README.md

  ## flags

- in the object struct, there is a `uint32_t flags`. in objects.h, flags such as `X_SOLID`, `X_VISIBLE`, ect. are defined as bit shifts, and then how the oject gets updated changes depending on the flags; this is what makes this engine the most modular.
+ in the object struct, there is a `uint32_t flags`. in objects.h, flags such as `X_SOLID`, `X_VISIBLE`, ect. are defined as bit shifts, and then how the object gets updated changes depending on the flags; this is what makes this engine the most modular.

  ## maps